Washington’s Efforts to Recover Salmon Species

 To recover salmon, Washington is trying to protect the wild salmon that remain and help them increase their numbers by making progress on restoring where they live.

 The federal Endangered Species Act and Washington State law require development of recovery plans to recover salmon.
 Washington residents have been working for decades to reverse the fate of salmon, and those efforts are beginning to pay off.

 Progress on Creating Healthy Habitats

-- 499 miles of stream habitat restored.
+- 508 miles of in-stream habitat restored.

 - 456 fish screens installed to keep fish in rivers and out of irrigation ditches.

 - 24,070 acres along rivers, wetlands, and estuaries cleared of invasive species.